umarhassan-mitodl/sts.003-fall-2010/content/pages/assignments/assn4a.md

 Earman, John and Clark Glymour.
 "Relativity and Eclipses: The British Eclipse Expeditions of 1919 and their Predecessors." _Historical Studies in the Physical Sciences_ 11 (1980): 49-85.

 Collins, Harry, and Trevor Pinch.
 "Two Experiments that 'Proved' the Theory of Relativity."
-In _The Golem: What Everyone Should Know About Science._ New York: Cambridge University Press, 1993, 27-55. \[Preview with [Google Books](http://books.google.com/books?id=ijtA0JLYlooC&lpg=PP1&pg=PA27#v=onepage&q&f=false)\]
+In _The Golem: What Everyone Should Know About Science._ New York: Cambridge University Press, 1993, 27-55. \[Preview with {{% resource_link "40423ea5-234e-4664-bcb6-3de2164dc5c8" "Google Books" %}}\]

 Waller, John.
 "The Eclipse of Isaac Newton: Arthur Eddington's 'Proof' of General Relativity."
 In _Einstein's_ _Luck: The Truth Behind Some of the Greatest Scientific Discoveries_.
 New York: Oxford University Press, 2002, 49-63.
 ISBN: 9780192805676.